-- ► In the platform file browser, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS), and choose Adobe Drive 4.2 > View Versions.
-(In Mac OS X, the Adobe Drive 4.2 menu is under More.) - ▶ In an integrated Adobe application, choose Show Versions from the fly out menu in the status bar.
+- ► In the platform file browser, invoke the context menu for the file with right-click (in Windows) or CTRL-click (in Mac OS), and choose Adobe Drive > View Versions. - ▶ In an integrated Adobe application, choose Show Versions from the fly out menu in the status bar.